Food

 Simply put, refined cooking oils are stable at higher temperatures.
 Unrefined oils have more flavor and, hence more expensive.

-Notice on the accompanying table that most refined avocado, canola, coconut, corn, rice bran, sesame, peanut, and sunflower oils are stable at temperatures higher than 400°F (205°C).
+Notice in the accompanying table that the most refined avocado, canola, coconut, corn, rice bran, sesame, peanut, and sunflower oils are stable at temperatures higher than 400°F (205°C).
 There is considerable variability with olive oil.
 Extra virgin olive oil generally has a lower burn temperature than virgin olive oil.
-Unrefined canola, safflower and sunflower oils begin smoking above 225°F (105°C).
+Unrefined canola, safflower, and sunflower oils begin smoking above 225°F (105°C).

 How to Choose The Right Cooking Oil